 Kids over 3 months old can take acetaminophen – but if your baby has a fever, it’s a good idea to call the nurseline (612-339-3663 or 800-551-0859) for guidance on the right dose.
 Contact your doctor right away or go to urgent care if your little one is less than 3 months old and has a temperature of 100.4 degrees Fahrenheit or higher.

-Soak a washcloth in warm water, wring out the excess water and then hold it against the infected ear for up to 20 minutes.
-If it helps with the pain, reapply the compress throughout the day.
+A warm compress for an ear infection can help reduce ear pain.
+Just a soak a washcloth in warm water, wring out the excess water and then hold it against the infected ear for up to 20 minutes.
+If the compress seems to help with the pain, reapply the compress throughout the day.

 Sleeping and resting strengthens the immune system and helps your body fight off infections and other sickness.
 But it’s best not to sleep on your infected ear – and not just because it’s uncomfortable.